 There’s also now an accessible entrance on the side of the building into Coleridge Passage, meaning wheelchair users can enter.
 In addition, we’ve also replaced the original roof.
 The timber was in poor condition, with many glass panes cracked.
 The modern roof includes vents that open automatically so the building can be naturally ventilated.
 This meets all modern building regulations, and results in a much more thermally efficient building.

-Come see the Lock-up in its new permanent home of the West Midlands Police Museum.
-Book your tickets on the website now.
+Come and see the West Midlands Police Museum at its new permanent home the Lock-up, Steelhouse Lane Book your tickets here.